 - Input selection

-- Level of analog I/Os

 - Configuration of digital I/Os

+- Output status

 - Synchronization behaviour

 - State of input and output

 Any changes made in the Settings dialog are applied immediately confirmation (e.g. by clicking on OK or exiting the dialog) is not required.
 However, settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noises.
 Also, please note that even in 'Stop' mode, several programs keep the recording and playback devices open, which means that any new settings might not be applied immediately.